Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, a bhikkhunī threw excrement and urine over a wall without looking first.
 Then a brahmin, having freshly bathed and having put on new, clean clothes, was walking on a road, and the things fell straight on his head.
 The brahmin abused her: “Renunciate, you’re an ordinary person.
 You soiled me like this!”

 The bhikkhunīs went and informed the Buddha. … She answered: “I really did this, World-honored One.”
 The Buddha said: “This is an unwholesome thing.
 Why did you throw away impure things without observing properly?
 From now on, it’s no longer allowed. … Those who have already heard it should listen again: